The All-Electric Peugeot e-208 Hatchback: The Complete Guide For India

 For families and company-car drivers keen to migrate to electric driving via a more affordable and compact electric car, the Peugeot e-208 is certainly worth considering.
 The pure electric Peugeot has a 50 kWh onboard EV battery.
 It is true, in that, the more recent introduction of electric cars have a larger EV battery, but given the positioning of the e-208 electric car, primarily as a city car, the 50 kWh battery size is appropriate.

-The manufacturer claims a zero-emission electric range up to 224 miles (WLTP).
-Even adjusting for real-world driving conditions, the EV should be able to deliver an electric range over 190 miles.
+The manufacturer claims a zero-emission electric range up to 350 km (WLTP).
+Even adjusting for real-world driving conditions, the EV should be able to deliver an electric range over 310 km.
 A useful and practical EV range for most day-to-day needs and for longer distance motorway driving.
 For those new to electric driving, a number of factors impact the claimed range.
 These include: driving profile, weather conditions, road surface, wheel size, onboard services used, passenger load and more.

 The electric car also incorporates regenerative braking to increase the efficiency and electric range.
 The EV offers two regenerative braking modes: moderate and emphasised.
 We recommend using the ’emphasised’ mode as often as possible to increase the efficiency of the electric car.